ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 forget(s); // Leak memory
 ```

-In particular, using `forget` may result in not releasing critical resources
+In particular, using `forget` may result in not releasing critical resources,
 leading to deadlocks or not erasing sensitive data from the memory.
 This is why
 `forget` is **unsecure**.